dhjones/css-standards/README.md

 * Each declaration should be indented one level relative to its selector.
 * Unless absolutely essential, ID and class selectors are not prefaced with block elements, there is usually no need to tie to the DOM as tightly, and the rendering and portability is improved.
 * ID Selectors are camelCased.
-* Classes are lowercase, and dash separated.
+* Classes are all lowercase, and dash separated.
-* Nested selectors are indented by two spaces.
+* Nested selectors are indented by 4 spaces.

 Selector usage
 --------------